 Many believe that famous actors just get handed roles without an audition.
 But that’s certainly not the case.
 Actors audition at all points in their careers, regardless of skill or level of fame.
-Below are nine audition tapes from now-celebrities—from Seth Rogen to a young Leonardo DiCaprio—many of which landed them a career-making role.
+Below are nine celebrity audition tapes—from Seth Rogen to a young Leonardo DiCaprio—many of which landed them a career-making role.
 Watch their performances with an eye to elements you could incorporate into your own audition or self-tape.

 Rachel McAdams, “The Notebook”